 Can you believe we’re counting down to 2020?
 In just a few days we will say goodbye to 2019 and welcome a brand new year.
 Each family has different traditions and ways to bring in a new year.
 If you are looking for ideas for New Year’s Eve, I have a few options for you.
 Whether you choose to party with your friends or spend the evening nestled in your warm living room, take the time to celebrate!

 Celebrate with the Big Cities:

-Many families spend the last few hours of the year watching the big parties in the cities like New York or LA.
-We enjoy the commentaries, concerts and fireworks as we all countdown to the new-year.
+Many families spend the last few hours of the year watching the big parties in cities like New York or LA.
+We enjoy the commentaries, concerts and fireworks as we all countdown to the new year.
 There’s just something nice and comfortable about enjoying the traditional hosts and events from the comfort of your own couch.

 Some churches host New Years Eve watch night services where they celebrate with their families and friends.
 These events offer food, fun and shared laughter with your church family.